Aider-AI/aider/docs/repomap.md

 once you tell it which files need to be changed (1) and show it how they fit into the rest of the codebase (2).

-This article is going to focus on the problem of "code context" (2):
+This article is going to focus on step (2), providing "code context":

   - We need to help GPT understand the overall codebase.
   - This will help it understand the code it needs to change, which may depend on other parts of the codebase.